oroinc/documentation/backend/security/acl.rst

 #.
 When you need to perform a particular check repeatedly, writing ``@Acl`` over and
    over again becomes a tedious task.
 This becomes even a more serious issue when your requirements change and you have to change a lot of ACLs.
-Luckily, you can configure an ACL globally in your bundle configuration and refer to using the ACL id using the ``@AclAncestor`` annotation.

    The ACL configuration from the example above looks like this: